Last updated: 5 December 2022

 - Authenticating and identifying you on our websites so we can provide you the services you requested

-- Keeping track of information you have provided to us — for example, keeping items in your shopping cart as you browse Adobe.com
+- Keeping track of information you have provided to us — for example, keeping items in your shopping basket as you browse Adobe.com

 - Providing you the Adobe websites that you use